kgweisman/think_believe/README.md

 **Datasets** for each of the three studies are available [here](https://github.com/kgweisman/think_believe/tree/master/data).

-**Analysis scripts** are organized by study.
+**Analysis scripts** are availalbe [here](https://github.com/kgweisman/think_believe/tree/master/analyses).
 To view the results of an analysis in an HTML file, download the R Notebook (extension: .nb.html) to a folder on your computer and re-open it (from that folder) in a web browser -- or use the [htmlpreview.github.com](htmlpreview.github.com) links provided below.
 To view and manipulate the code, download the R Markdown file (extension: .Rmd) and open it in RStudio.

 **Figures** are available [here](https://github.com/kgweisman/think_believe/tree/master/figures)